bahner/go-space/README.md

 The NanoID is attached to the DID as the fragment of the did.
 NB!
 The did part is not in any way, shape or form ready.
 But this needs to be resolved fairly soon.
 The did:ipid author is not responding yet.
-So a did:myspace is being thought of.
+So a did:space is being thought of.
 This is probably not a bad idea any way, as that means we can add state (IPLD) to the did's.

 This way things can be developed separately.
-Myspace trusts go and Go needs to be made secure.
+Space trusts go and Go needs to be made secure.
 The gist is that anything over `lo` is safe and can be trusted.
 If that doesn't suit you, then get involved.

-The upshot should be that Myspace can be developed naiïvely for now, without having to sign and verify everything.
+The upshot should be that Space can be developed naiïvely for now, without having to sign and verify everything.
 I believe this a huge relief.
 As stated, this can be changed.
 Store secrets in Vault and Bob's